All Authors A-Z

 Jack Dann and Gardner Dozois have edited over a dozen anthologies together, and have authored and edited another four dozen books between them.
 Jack Dann is a ten time finalist for the Nebula Award and the winner of two World Fantasy Awards, and Gardner Dozois is the long-time editor of Asimov's Science Fiction Magazine.

 General Sir Richard Dannatt is one of the most respected British Generals of modern times.
-He stepped down from the position of Chief of the General Staff in August 2009.
+He stepped down from the position of Chief of the General Staff in September 2009.
 In the same year he was appointed by the Queen to the position of Constable of the Tower of London.
-In January 2011 he entered the House of Lords as a Crossbench Peer.
+He is the chairman of the Royal United Services Institute and acts as a defence advisor to the Conservative Party.

 Dante Alighieri was born in Florence in 1265 and belonged to a noble but impoverished family.
 He met Beatrice, who was to be his muse, in 1274, and when she died in 1290 he sought distraction in philosophy and theology, and wrote La Vita Nuova.
 He worked on the Divine Comedy from 1308 until near the time of his death in Ravenna in 1321.